jeffpar/pcjs/software/pcx86/sw/misc/pcsig/0001-0999/DISK0907/index.md

 100 CHAYNBAK$="YES"
 110 CLS: KEY OFF
 120 PRINT :PRINT "DEAR FRIENDS
-130 PRINT :PRINT "Thank you for TRYING --PEOPLE SYSTEMS, LTD.  SOFTWARE FOR IBM-PC ≡►î 37178  "We hope you will be a regular user of PEOPLE SYSTEM'S, LTD. WARMWARE.
+130 PRINT :PRINT "Thank you for TRYING --PEOPLE SYSTEMS, LTD.  SOFTWARE FOR IBM-PC
+140 PRINT :PRINT "We hope you will be a regular user of PEOPLE SYSTEM'S, LTD. WARMWARE.
 It is a new concept.
 If you haven't already done so, RUN ~TALKPAGE~             and~PEPLSYST~ to learn more of our philosophy.
 150 PRINT :PRINT "As you can easily see we are working hard to produce a unique and               useful product, one that is ahead of it's time, low priced, but with            full service and support.
 160 PRINT :PRINT "We believe that PEOPLE SYSTEMS, LTD. has a LOCK on the better interface         to WARMWARE without FLASH or FANFARE.
 170 PRINT :PRINT "We want our customers to be happy with our products.
 We will appreciate         receiving your feed back, either good or bad, after you have used the           product and are familiar with it.
 (See below) If you send us a